EduNLP/textbook-analysis/README.md

 # Counting the Mentions of People

-## Pre-processing (TODO: @dora)
+## Pre-processing

 In order to count the number of times people are mentioned, it's important to first run co-reference resolution on the data so that pronouns, for example, are substituted by the nouns that they refer to.
+Run the script below, replacing the input and output directories with your paths.

-> todo: add a single line script to run coref, args: input directory (for all txt files), output directory (for all txt files)
+`python run_coref.py --input_dir data/source_txts --output_dir data/coref_resolved_txts

 ## Counting the Mentions of Demographic Groups (TODO: @lucy)